• Wed. Mar 12th, 2025

 A NOBLE RESIDENCE

 As the centuries passed, Kolossi Castle continued to play a significant role in the island’s history.
-The castle served as a residence for various noble families and a number of military commanders of their day.
-The Republic of Venice took control of the island in the late 15th century and they improved the fortifications by strengthened much of the castle.
-They also upgraded the sugar refinery and increased the production at the castle.
-The Ottomans however, destroyed most of the Castle when they took control of the island in the late 16th century and all that remains today of this once great castle is its three-story keep and its bailey.
-The castle eventually became a prison under British administration and today it stands as a landmark and place of historical interest.
+The castle served as a residence for various noble families, as well as several military commanders of their day.
+The Republic of Venice, which took control of the island in the late 15th century, improved the castle’s fortifications.
+They also upgraded the sugar refinery, increasing production.

 THE CASTLE TODAY

-The castle today stands as a testament to the island’s tumultuous history and today draws visitors from around the world who want to witness its medieval architecture and explore its varied history first hand.
+Today, the castle stands as a landmark and place of historical interest.
+It is a testament to the island’s tumultuous history, drawing visitors from around the world.
+Visitors often visit the landmark to witness its medieval architecture and explore its varied history first-hand.
 The castle offers a glimpse into the past, allowing visitors to step back in time and imagine the lives of those who once lived there.
-Visitors are able to explore all three storeys and make their way to the roof, where they can enjoy panoramic views of the area.
-Visitors can also enjoy the wonderful gardens that are often used as a backdrop for wedding photos, whilst sampling some of the local area’s sweet wine known as Commandaria.
+Visitors can explore all three storeys of the keep and then make their way to the roof, where they can enjoy panoramic views of the area.
+Visitors can also enjoy the wonderful gardens that are often used as a backdrop for wedding photos.

 Kolossi Medieval Castle